Iterkocze-Company/IterkoczeOS/README.md

 Run the installation script `./os-install` and follow the instructions provided <br>

 ### Manual installation
+For a manual installation, you need to have a working Linux environment set up.
+Whether it be a live CD or yor own installation <br>
+In this example I'm using Arch live CD<br>
 Boot up/prepare your environment and make sure you have:
 - tar and xz
 - fdisk